 A: The GB-4000 is built to last a long time and 99.9 % of the instruments sold over the last several years are still working.
 Some manufacturers claim that their instrument will last a lifetime.
 We cannot and will not make that kind of misleading claim.
-We would be foolish to make such a claim.
-Any instrument that cannot be repaired, even after years of use, is replaced with the current model for only $800.
-No other company that I know of offers this kind of replacement in the industry.
+Any instrument that cannot be repaired, even after years of use, is update to the current model for only $800.
+No other company that we know of offers this kind of replacement in the industry.

 Q22: Is the GB-4000 easy to use?

 A: Yes.
 Programming the GB-4000 is easy.
 Running an un-programmed frequency is also easy to do.
 To run a programmed channel all that the user has to do is press the Auto channel button, then enter the auto channel number using the keypad, then press the Run button.
 The GB-4000 then will run all the frequencies in the channel.
 To run an individual frequency all you have to do is press enter then put in the frequency you wish to use and then press run.
 Anyone can do this three step process.